Implementing Levenshtein Distance for Product Matching

 STOP_WORDS = {"the", "new", "official", "store", "brand", "product", "item"}

-# Order matters: longer keys must be expanded before their prefixes
+# Order matters: longer keys must expand before their prefixes

 ABBREVIATIONS = {